+Dementia is a general term for a decline in mental ability severe enough to interfere with daily life, while Alzheimer’s is a specific disease.
 It’s important to see a professional if you believe someone’s showing signs of dementia or Alzheimer’s, so if you do, come see us here at the office of Dr. Pedro Ylisastigui MD.
-For more information, Call Us today or schedule an appointment online!
-We have convenient locations to serve you in Fort Myers FL, and Lehigh Acres FL!
+For more information, Contact us today or schedule an appointment online!
+We are conveniently located at 1150 Lee Blvd. #4 Lehigh Acres, FL 33936.

 Table of Contents:

 What is dementia?
 What are the signs of dementia?

 How is Alzheimer’s different from dementia?
 What are the warning signs of Alzheimer’s disease?

 Do you treat Alzheimer’s and dementia near me?

 It can be really difficult to tell whether someone’s suffering from dementia or something else.
 Even Alzheimer’s can be difficult to detect.
 It’s important to see a professional if you believe someone’s showing signs of dementia or Alzheimer’s, so if you do, come see us here at the office of Dr. Pedro Ylisastigui MD in Lehigh Acres FL.
 First, we’d like to give you a better understanding of the two conditions, so here’s our Q&A on Alzheimer’s vs dementia.

 The term “dementia” is a general one for a decline in mental abilities that’s significant enough to affect everyday life.
 Dementia is not an actual disease.
 With dementia, memory, reasoning, or other thinking skills are affected.